This page is the gateway to many complete articles which describe completed studies and research. They cover both pipe and electronic organs.

 This is the original version of the listing as used on this page since the site was founded.
 In each of the columns the most recently posted article is the first entry.
 By clicking on the title you will be taken to a summary of that article lower down this page, whence you can then access the full version if desired.
 The same titles but classified alphabetically in various subject areas are in another table below.

-In this table the articles are classified by subject.
+In this table the articles are classified by subject, and for practical reasons no distinction is made between pipe and electronic organs except where otherwise noted.
 Note that an article will often appear in more than one subject area.
-By clicking on the title you will be taken to a summary of that article lower down this page, whence you can then access the full version if desired.
+By clicking on the article's title you will be taken to a summary of that article lower down this page, whence you can then access the full version if desired.
 The same titles but listed chronologically (i.e. in the date order in which they were posted on the site) are in another table above.

 Either browse the table just by scrolling down the page, or click on a subject area in the list below to skip directly to it: